hyper-expanse/semantic-delivery-gitlab/README.md

 As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to determine the version to use when releasing.
 If `conventional-recommended-bump` indicates that no new release should be made then `semantic-release-gitlab` will **not** release a new version of your project.

 Rules used by `conventional-recommended-bump` are housed in it's repository.
 If you have any questions or concerns regarding those rules, or the version recommended by `conventional-recommended-bump`, please reach out to their project.

+## Release Strategies

+You can employ many different release strategies using an automated tool such as `semantic-release-gitlab`.

+Below we document a few release strategies.
+Please don't consider this list exhaustive.
+There are likely many other ways to decide when it's best to generate a new release for your project.

+### On Every Push To A Repository With New Commits

+Publishing a new release on every push to a repository with new commits is the approach taken by this project.
+If you take this approach, you can push a single commit, leading to a release for that one change, or you can create multiple commits and push them all at once, leading to a single release containing all those changes.

+An example our setup for GitLab CI can be seen in the _Continuous Integration and Delivery (CID) Setup_ section above.

+### On A Schedule

+You may also release your changes on a schedule.
+For example, using a CI platform like [Jenkins CI](https://jenkins.io/), you can create and configure a job to run on a given schedule, such as once every two weeks, and, as part of a _Post Build Action_, run the release tool.

+Other CI platforms besides Jenkins also allow you to run a particular action on a given schedule, allowing you to schedule releases as you could with Jenkins CI.

+With this strategy all commits that have accumulated in your repository since the last scheduled job run will be incorporated into a single new release.
+Because this release tool uses `conventional-recommended-bump`, which recommends an appropriate new version based on all commits targeted for release, you can be assured that each scheduled release will use a version appropriate for the changes accumulated in that release.

 ## Debugging